-If you’re ready to get outside and explore Oxbow’s natural beauty we have tons to offer!
-Explore our VIP Trail and Butterfly Garden where you can find our state butterfly, the zebra longwing, and catch a glimpse of Oxbow’s very own mascot, the gopher tortoise!
+If you’re ready to get outside and explore Oxbow’s natural beauty, we have tons to offer!
+Explore the Butterfly Garden, where you can find our state butterfly, the zebra longwing, and catch a glimpse of Oxbow’s very own mascot, the gopher tortoise!
 If you’re looking for something longer, Oxbow offers over three and half miles of trails.
-Explore our hydric hammock and stroll through the pine flatwoods.
-Keep your eyes peeled for some of our wilder neighbors.
+Explore the hydric hammock and stroll through pine flatwoods.
+Keep your eyes peeled for some wilder neighbors.
 Armadillos can be seen rooting along the edges of trails and sandhill cranes may circle overhead.
-Observation towers look out over depressional marshes where you can see hooded pitcher plants.
-If you’re up for a challenge, try our Otter Trail, a scenic and hilly hike along the St Lucie River.
+Observation towers look out over depression marshes where you can see hooded pitcher plants.
+If you’re up for a challenge, try the Otter Trail, a scenic and hilly hike along the St Lucie River.
 Look for otters and manatees on your way!

-- Wear closed-toe and closed-heel shoe.
+- Wear closed-toe and closed-heel shoes.
 Proper footwear will protect your feet and make your hike more comfortable!

 - Mosquitoes and other biting insects are often present, especially in the summer months, so bring insect repellent and dress accordingly.

 - If you plan on bringing a group larger than 10 people, we ask that you call ahead.
-Self-guided programs are more than welcome; let staff show you our trail map and orient you based on your group’s needs and abilities.
-By calling ahead we can confirm whether the Center will be open at the time of your arrival, and whether our outdoor picnic area will be available for a lunch on-site.
+Self-guided programs are more than welcome; let staff show you the trail map and orient you based on your group’s needs and abilities.
+By calling ahead, we can confirm whether the Center will be open at the time of your arrival and whether our outdoor picnic area will be available for a lunch on-site.

 And don't miss our Florida Heritage Trail...

 Perfect for those are are looking for a short walk and a little history along the way!
-Pick up the separate trail brochure inside our Eco-Center hall or at the Trail Head.
+Pick up the separate trail brochure inside our Eco-Center or at the Trail Head.
 Wander through time as you explore Florida's rich historical heritage on this lovely stroll through the pine trees.
-Perfect for even the youngest hikers!
+Stroller-friendly and perfect for even the youngest hikers!
 Download the Heritage Trail Brochure here.

 Download the Trail Map Here